RAN3000/practice/README.md

     App prototype in Python.
 Uses the OpenCV library for computer vision.
 That's the project that came out of the 2017 Wired Next Fest Hackathon in Milan, Italy.

+- *SimpleLinearRegression*
+    Python notebook for simple linear regression, numpy and matplotlib are used.